Growth-Kinetics/diffmem_sample_memory/memories/contexts/hyde's_soho_residence.md

 *   **[Contradiction]** In stark contrast to the squalid neighborhood, the rooms are furnished with "luxury and good taste."
 *   **[Specifics]**
     ↳ **Amenities:** A closet is filled with wine, the plate is silver, and the napery is elegant.
         ↳ **Decor:** The carpets are of "many plies and agreeable in colour."
-A "good picture" hangs on the walls, which Utterson presumes is a gift from the connoisseur, Dr. Henry Jekyll.
+A "good picture" hangs on the walls.
+    ↳ **Origin:** The entire residence was furnished by Dr. Jekyll himself, who stated, "I took and furnished that house in Soho."
+This confirms Mr. Utterson's suspicion that the tasteful decor originated with him.
 /END 🛋️ Interior & Furnishings

 /START
 ### 🔍 Crime Scene Evidence [Strength: High]
 *   **[Condition]** The rooms bear "every mark of having been recently and hurriedly ransacked."
 Clothes are strewn about with pockets inside out, and "lock-fast drawers stood open."
 *   **[Destroyed Evidence]** A "pile of grey ashes" on the hearth indicates that many papers have been burned.
+Dr. Jekyll's confession confirms this, stating that after the murder he "ran to the house in Soho, and (to make assurance doubly sure) destroyed my papers."
 *   **[Recovered Evidence]**
     ↳ **Financial:** From the embers, Inspector Newcomen disinters the "butt end of a green cheque book."
 A subsequent bank visit reveals several thousand pounds credited to Hyde.
     ↳ **Murder Weapon:** The "other half of the stick" used to murder Sir Danvers Carew is found behind the door, clinching the case for the police.